 We love your kids so much, we want them to follow Christ their whole lives, not just while they're young.
-A startling study by Steve Parr and Tom Crites revealed that children who attend church regularly, but are separated from their parents during worship, are 38% more likely to leave the faith as young adults than children who worship with their parents (Why They Stray, pp. 88).
-Studies by the Fuller Youth Institute show similar results.
+A startling study by Steve Parr and Tom Crites revealed that children who attend church regularly, but are separated from their parents during worship, are 40% more likely to leave the faith as young adults than children who worship with their parents (Why They Stay, pp. 88).
+A separate study by the Fuller Youth Institute showed almost identical results.

 Although we don't solely draw our doctrine from the descriptive practices in the Bible, we think it's beautiful to see children with their parents at the teaching of God’s Word throughout Scripture.
-It's also significant to note that this has been the practice for almost all of church history.
+We think it's also significant that this has been the practice for almost all of church history.

 For these reasons, LJC practices intergenerational worship during Sunday services.